Neurodiversity in the Workplace

-The candidates who you may not even get to see —applicants on the autism spectrum or other neurocognitive conditions—may indeed be your best hire yet.
+The candidates who you may not even get to see —applicants on the autism spectrum or who have other neurocognitive conditions—may indeed be your best hires yet.
 Many of them have exceptional skill sets, so you don’t want to miss out on leveraging their abilities.
-More neurodiversity in the workplace benefits everyone – not just the people you hire.
+Here are some ways to ensure that you’re reaching this rich talent pool and promoting neurodiversity in the workplace.

 “The typical hiring process also relies heavily on behavioral/social communication questions that are a really poor indicator of any future success and can be difficult to answer and can be anxiety-inducing for a lot of people,” Riddle says.

-Workplace inclusion initiatives, including actively reforming your hiring formats, can help attract all relevant candidates, including neurotypical minds, and get the candidate that you need, and not the one that you think you want.
+Workplace inclusion initiatives, including changes to your hiring process, can help attract all relevant candidates, including neurotypical minds, and get you the candidate that you need, and not the one that you think you want.

-If you’re failing at finding talented hires for tough-to-fill roles, look no further than your technical interview processes.
+If you’re not finding talented hires for tough-to-fill roles, look no further than your technical interview processes.
 Applicants are often subjected to technical tests to evaluate critical thinking and problem-solving skills which have no bearing on the actual job role and responsibilities.

 Neurodiverse candidates often possess the crucial aptitudes and qualifications, but get flustered from the stress and mechanics of the interview process.
-Performance can be critically hampered and they get eliminated.
+Their performance can be critically hampered which often leads to their non-selection.

-In addition, candidate selection processes have rigid conventions around what constitutes a smooth social interaction with an emphasis on social skills and this can prove to be a huge barrier for candidates that struggle with interpersonal cues.
+In addition, candidate selection processes have rigid conventions around what constitutes a smooth social interaction with an emphasis on social skills.
+This can prove to be a huge barrier for candidates that struggle with interpersonal cues.

 Pre-employment filtering tools, including personality tests and AI software, are increasingly being recognized for their potential to amplify hiring bias and inaccuracy.
-The widely-used Myers-Briggs Type Indicator personality test has been outed as a bad arbiter of ability, and unfairly excludes different groups of people.
+For example, the widely-used Myers-Briggs Type Indicator personality test has been outed as a bad arbiter of ability, and unfairly excludes different groups of people.

-- Make it clear and visible that your organization welcomes and values diverse applicants in your branding and messaging.
-Include case studies on your recruitment website pages.
+- Use branding and messaging to make it clear that your organization welcomes and values diverse applicants.
+Include case studies or neurodivergent employees on your recruitment website pages.

-- Review job descriptions so they’re more inclusive and clear on key skills each role requires — those nice-to-have attributes may not be so essential, for example, in a data entry role.
+- Review your job descriptions to ensure that they’re more inclusive and clear on key skills each role requires — those nice-to-have attributes may not be so essential, for example, in a data entry role.
 Use images to illustrate duties where possible.

 - Simplify your application forms and interview questions to avoid confusion.
 Share the interview itinerary with the candidates, including the interview questions, in advance of the interview.
 Keep communication streamline and transparent across the process.